ionworks/pr-summary-action/README.md

 ## Pro Tips

 - Use GPT-4 for critical repositories that need high-quality summaries
-- Override Slack channels for different teams/projects
+- Create different webhooks for different teams/projects (each webhook targets a specific channel)
 - Add repo-specific logic in `summarize.py` using `os.environ['GITHUB_REPOSITORY']`
 - Monitor your OpenAI API usage to manage costs